 Accountability is vital to standards-based education reform.
 Publicly ranking schools make it more difficult to ignore poorly performing schools and schools whose performance is declining.
 This attention provides an incentive for all those connected with a school to focus on improving student performance and overall outcomes.

 The public sector should make it easy for citizens to see how their money is being spent.
 The powers that be shouldn’t tailor spending numbers to include some things and exclude others.
 So we’re providing everything, and users can decide what they consider to be relevant.
 The entire data set of nearly 500 variables for each district available for download.
 And the DESE accounting manual can be accessed on the site.
 Now anyone can see how every dollar was spent in 2021 in each of the 551 public school districts and charter school local education agencies in the state.

 Each student performance metric is given a grade of A through F. The grades are combined to produce a grade point average, or GPA.
 Each school receives a GPA and is then ranked based on that GPA.
 Information on how grades, GPAs, and ranks are calculated can be found on the Grading Methodology page.

-The rankings are based on data from the 2018-19 school year and are calculated using several performance metrics that measure student performance.
+The performance rankings are based on data from the 2018-19 and 2020-2021 school year and are calculated using several performance metrics that measure student performance.
 These metrics are: